 Overly friendly (excessively social) personality

-Developmental delay, learning disabilities and attention deficit disorder
+Developmental delay, learning challenges and attention deficit disorder

 Older children and adults with Williams syndrome often demonstrate intellectual "strengths and weaknesses."
 There are some intellectual areas (such as speech, long term memory, and social skills) in which performance is quite strong, while other intellectual areas (such as fine motor and spatial relations) show significant weakness.